Funky-Mobile/hostel-finder/README.md

 # 🏠 Hostel Finder App

 **Hostel Finder** is a mobile application built with Flutter that helps students and individuals easily locate hostels near their schools or current location.
-Whether you're a university student looking for off-campus housing or someone relocating to a new area, Hostel Finder simplifies the process of finding safe, affordable, and convenient accommodation.
+Whether you're a university student looking for off-campus housing or someone relocating to a new area, Hostel Finder simplifies the process of finding safe, affordable, and convenient accommodations.

 ## 📱 Features